How to choose a sleeping bag

 We’ve customised some of sleeping bags to the way you sleep.
 We have “Move In Bag” and “Move With Bag” versions.
 The names are pretty self-explanatory.
 With the former you wriggle around inside the sleeping bag while you sleep.
 With the latter you roll around inside the tent, but aren’t so fidgety inside the sleeping bag.
 So how do they differ?

-A Move In Bag has 60% of its down on the topside of the sleeping bags, more over the torso than the legs.
+Has 60% of its down on the topside of the sleeping bags, more over the torso than the legs.
 This is to keep the main insulating power on top of the sleeping bag, so no matter how much you move inside the bag, your body heat will always be retained.
 It’s also a little wider, allowing you to more easily more around inside the sleeping bag.

-A Move With Bag is a little narrower, making it easier to take with you as you move.
+Is a little narrower, making it easier to take with you as you move.
 The down is also evenly spread between the core area on the top and underside of the sleeping bag.
 So no matter how much you roll around, your body heat will be retained.

 Filled with 90% goose down and 10% feathers this sleeping bag is really compressible.
 And 700CUIN fill power offers a comfort temperatures of -2°C.